jorabin/KeePassJava2/readme.md

 ## Current Status

+This version is 2.3-SNAPSHOT

-The current code is version 2.2.2 - released to Maven September 2024.
+The current released code is version 2.2.2 - released to Maven September 2024.
 This is on the main branch.
 See [Build from Source](#build-from-source)

 Key updates relative to 2.1:
 - Java 8 (dependencies no longer support Java 7)